Gleb Sakharov

 Gleb Sakharov (born 10 June 1988) is a Soviet-born French tennis player.

-Sakharov has a career-high ATP singles ranking of world No. 153 achieved on 8 January 2018.
-He also has a career-high doubles ranking of world No. 385 achieved on 11 June 2012.
+Sakharov has a career-high ATP singles ranking of world No. 153 achieved on 8 January 2018 and a career-high doubles ranking of world No. 385 achieved on 11 June 2012.
 Sakharov has won 11 ITF Futures singles titles and 9 ITF Futures doubles titles.

 Sakharov made his ATP main draw debut at the 2017 Swiss Open Gstaad, where he qualified for the main draw and won his first-round match against Swiss Antoine Bellier.

+Sakharov's sole appearance at a Grand Slam came at the 2019 Australian Open, where he battled past Quentin Halys, Calvin Hemery and Tim Smyczek in qualifying, before losing to Maximilian Marterer in the 1st round.